EuphoricCatface/ModbusRTUSniffer-PySide/README.md

 ## UI
 Above the tabs, you can input port name and baudrate, and select `Start` to start the sniffing.

 `Pause` will stop updating the UI, so you can observe the states at that moment.
-(Parsing will still be running in the background, so that the timestamps showing up after unpause remains accurate) `Stop` will disconnect you from the serial connection, and delete all data collected in the program.
+(Parsing will still be running in the background, so that the timestamps showing up after unpause remains accurate)

+`Stop` will disconnect you from the serial connection.
+The data collected on the program will be preserved until next time `Start` is pressed.

 ### Raw Packets
 On the main `Raw Packets` page, the raw bytes will show up on the left side.
 When a packet is detected, the packet